Cocaine Defense Lawyer

 Trafficking in cocaine is a felony of the fifth degree.
 If the offense was done in front of children or close to a school, or within 5 to 10 grams, it is a fourth degree felony.
 Between 10 and 20 grams is a third degree felony.
 Between 20 and 27 is a second degree felony, and between 27 and 100 is a felony of the first degree.

 Illegal Manufacture of Drugs (

 Illegally manufacturing a drug listed in Schedule II is a felony of the second degree in Ohio.
 The charge is increased to a felony of the first degree if it occurred in front of a juvenile or within the vicinity of a school.

 To learn about Ohio's sentencing sanctions, click here.

 Trusting Our Columbus Criminal Defense Attorneys

 If you are facing cocaine-related drug charges, it is best to involve a criminal defense lawyer as soon as possible.
-The Koffel Law Firm, based in Columbus, represents clients throughout the state of Ohio.
+KBN, based in Columbus, represents clients throughout the state of Ohio.
 We have been voted one of the "Best Law Firms" in the region by US News for five consecutive years, and lead Attorney Brad Koffel was rated one of the "Top 10 Criminal Defense Attorneys in Ohio" by the NACDA.
 Call today to schedule an appointment!